tern-tools/tern/CONTRIBUTING.md

 5. Highly recommended: If you want to set up your project for long-term open source contribution, I highly suggest following [this setup](https://github.com/nishakm/puns).

 ### After making changes
-6. Run prospector from the project's root directory `prospector .`
+1. Run prospector from the project's root directory `prospector .`
-7. Fix any issues prospector brings up.
+2. Fix any issues prospector brings up.
+3. Run `pip install .`.
+Don't worry about the already satisfied dependencies.
+4. Test your changes.

 ## Coding Style